home-assistant/home-assistant.io/source/_integrations/opower.markdown

 1. Select **Add consumption** for the **Electricity grid**.
 2. Select **Opower {utility name} elec {account number} consumption** for the **consumed energy**.
-3. Select the radio button to "Use an entity tracking the total costs"
+3. Select the radio button to **Use an entity tracking the total costs**.
 4. Select **Opower {utility name} elec {account number} cost** for the **entity with the total costs**.

 For gas:

 1. Select **Add gas source** for the **Gas consumption**.
 2. Select **Opower {utility name} gas {account number} consumption** for the **gas usage**.
-3. 3.
-Select the radio button to "Use an entity tracking the total costs"
+3. Select the radio button to **Use an entity tracking the total costs**.
 4. Select **Opower {utility name} gas {account number} cost** for the **entity with the total costs**.